From basking in the sun on a glorious beach to seeing a sunrise from a volcanic peak, Maui is hardly an age-specific

 Beginning in beachy Kihei, the excursion stops at the volcanic caldera off of Maui’s southwestern shore, where ocean-lovers can don a snorkel mask to see awesome aquatic critters.
 From there, the affable folks who run Redline Rafting take guests to the site of the Maui’s last lava flow—a picturesque slice of the island that features caves, blowholes, and spinner dolphins.
 Given the small size of their vessels, you’re destined to have an intimate and mesmerizing experience.

 (Not into swimming or snorkeling?
 Not to fret: The vistas alone are well worth the trip to Molokini Crater.)

-Tour a Botanical Garden—and Dine on Farm-Fresh Fare
+Tour a Botanical Garden—and Dine with a View

-After feeding the ducks in the plantation’s lagoon, step into The Mill House for an unmatched feast.
-Deriving their menu from the freshest produce on the island—including those that grow on and around the plantation— if you love Cafe O’Lei, you’ll love The Mill House’s meals here are nothing short of marvelous.
+After feeding the ducks in the plantation’s lagoon, step into The Mill House (recently under Cafe O’Lei operations).
+Deriving their menu from the freshest produce on the island—including those that grow on and around the plantation— if you love Cafe O’Lei, you’ll love The Mill House’s meals.
 Intrigued by Hawaii’s agricultural past?
-Take a minute to admire the relics that embellish the award-winning restaurant.
+Take a minute to admire the relics that embellish this unique Maui restaurant.

 Witness the Sunrise of a Lifetime